EdenServer/testserver-auth/README.md

 2. Use the `!testauth` command with your GitHub username like `!testauth godmode`.
 When you first log in you won't be able to zone, interact with NPCs or players.
 3. The command will output a sequence of letters and numbers.
 4. Visit the [Issues page](https://github.com/EdenServer/testserver-auth/issues).
 Make sure you are signed in and comment on an existing issue with the code output by the `!testauth` command.
-5. Within 30 seconds your character should receive a message in game that your account has been authorized.
+5. Within 30 seconds the server should have authorized your account if you entered the code correctly.
+It will not notify you if autborization has failed or passed. you will need to relog or zone to use commands.

 # Troubleshooting